VitoVan/calm/README.md

 #### Function `c:play-music`

-Play a music file, it is able to play MP3, Ogg, and WAV.
+Play a music file, it can play MP3, Ogg, and WAV.

 Other types of files might also work, but they are not guaranteed by CALM.